Fritzchips/Fritzchips/ReadMe.md

 ---

-- I'm currently in the Job Hunt process
+- 🌅 I'm currently in the Job Hunt process

-- I'm currently learning Job Hunt Interviews, Data-Structures and Algorithms
+- 👨‍🎓 I'm currently learning Job Hunt Interviews, Data-Structures and Algorithms

-- I'm looking to connect with other developers and build my network
+- 🤝 I'm looking to connect with other developers and build my network

-- Talk to me about C# .NET ,
+- 💡 I'm interested in learning new frameworks and programming languages

+- 🌈 I'm interested in learning game design

 ## Skills